sokwiri/Assignment-1-Fruit-Service-Engine/fruit-service-engine/README.md

 └── README.md
 ```

-## Features
+## How the Project Works

-1. **Add Fruit Price**: Clients can add new fruit price entries to the database.
+- Add Fruit Price: You can add new fruits and their prices to the system.
-2. **Update Fruit Price**: Clients can update existing fruit price entries.
-3. **Delete Fruit Price**: Clients can delete fruit price entries from the database.
+- Update Fruit Price: If a price changes, you can update it easily.
+- Delete Fruit Price: Remove any fruit price entry you don’t need anymore.
-4. **Calculate Fruit Cost**: Clients can query the price of a fruit and calculate the total cost based on the quantity.
+- Calculate Fruit Cost: Enter a fruit and quantity to see the total cost.
-5. **Generate Receipt**: Clients can receive a detailed receipt of their transactions, including costs, amounts given, change due, and cashier information.
+- Generate Receipt: After a transaction, you’ll get a detailed receipt showing the costs, payment, change, and cashier info.

-## Setup Instructions
-1. **Prerequisites**: Ensure you have Java Development Kit (JDK) and Apache Maven installed on your machine.
-2. **Clone the Repository**: Clone this repository to your local machine.
-3. **Build the Project**: Navigate to the project directory and run `mvn clean install` to build the project.
+## Execution of the Project

-4. **Start RMI Registry**: Start the RMI registry on port 1099 using the command `rmiregistry 1099` in the terminal.
+1. Start RMI Registry: Run `rmiregistry 1099` to start the RMI registry.
-5. **Run the Server**: Execute the `FruitComputeEngine` class to start the server.
-6. **Run the Client**: Execute the `FruitClient` class to interact with the server.

-## Usage
-- Use the client application to perform various tasks related to fruit prices.
-- The client will communicate with the server via RMI to execute tasks and retrieve results.

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.
+2. Run the Server: Start the server by running the `FruitComputeEngine` class.
+3. Run the Client: Start the client by running the `FruitClient` class.

+The client application interacts with the server and all the main features (add, update, delete, calculate, and get receipts) are available through the client, and everything works over RMI.